Denzel-511/cloud-bin/README.md

 8. Action Plan for Mitigation
 9. Usage Instructions
 10. Screenshots
+11. Managing Secret Keys and Environment Variables
-11. Testing and Validation
+12. Testing and Validation
-12. Troubleshooting
+13. Troubleshooting
-13. Conclusion
+14. Conclusion
-14. References
+15. References

 ## *1. Project Description*
 The Secured Cloud Storage Application provides a secure environment for file storage, supporting multiple file types, performing strict validation, and managing access through secure service accounts and IAM roles.
 This project showcases practical skills in cloud security, focusing on encryption, access control, and secure coding practices.
 Additionally, a comprehensive vulnerability assessment was conducted to ensure the application’s security resilience